August 11, 2017 @ 8:00 pm - August 13, 2017 @ 8:00 pm

 The Sheen Center is located at 18 Bleecker Street, between Mott and Elizabeth Street in Manhattan and is accessible by Subway 4, 6 at Bleecker Street and B, D, F, M at Broadway/Lafayette.

 Founded in 2013, New York City’s Arch Contemporary Ballet was established with a bold spirit and innovative vision to create an artistic process that enhances the connection between ballet and music.
-All of ACB’s works are choreographed and completed in silence.
-Commissioned artists then create original music scores specifically for each repertoire program.
+All of ACB’s works are choreographed without music.
+Commissioned composers then create an original music score for each repertoire program.
 In addition to her innovative way of joining movement and music, Artistic Director and choreographer, Sheena Annalise, challenges classicism with a cutting-edge approach to partnering, pairing women on pointe together as partners.
 ACB has performed across the country including the Paramount Theatre in Boston, Tempe Center for the Arts in Tempe, AZ, Marlene Boll Theatre in Detroit, New York City’s Sheen Center, and more.
 Learn more at www.ArchBallet.com.

 SHEENA ANNALISE, ARTISTIC DIRECTOR